kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    Down   Select next item
                    q      Exit menu

-     display-message [-aIpv] [-c target-client] [-t target-pane] [message] (alias: display)
+     display-message [-aINpv] [-c target-client] [-d delay] [-t target-pane] [message] (alias: display)
              Display a message.
-If -p is given, the output is printed to stdout, otherwise it is displayed in the target-client status line.
-The format of message is described in the
-             FORMATS section; information is taken from target-pane if -t is given, otherwise the active pane.
+If -p is given, the output is printed to stdout, otherwise it is displayed in the target-client status line for up to delay milliseconds.
+If delay is not given, the message-time option is used; a delay of zero waits for a key press.
+‘N’ ignores key presses and closes only after the delay expires.
+The format of message is described in the FORMATS section; information is taken from target-pane if -t is given, otherwise the active pane.

              -v prints verbose logging as the format is parsed and -a lists the format variables and their values.

              -I forwards any input read from stdin to the empty pane given by target-pane.

+     display-popup [-CE] [-c target-client] [-d start-directory] [-h height] [-t target-pane] [-w width] [-x position] [-y position] [shell-command]
+                   (alias: popup)
+             Display a popup running shell-command on target-client.
+A popup is a rectangular box drawn over the top of any panes.
+Panes are not updated while a popup is present.

+             -E closes the popup automatically when shell-command exits.
+Two -E closes the popup only if shell-command exited with success.

+             -x and -y give the position of the popup, they have the same meaning as for the display-menu command.  -w and -h give the width and height - both may be a percentage (fol‐ lowed by ‘%’).
+If omitted, half of the terminal size is used.

+             The -C flag closes any popup on the client.

 BUFFERS
      tmux maintains a set of named paste buffers.
 Each buffer may be either explicitly or automatically named.
 Explicitly named buffers are named when created with the set-buffer or